timthedev07/my-website/posts/math/geometry-with-python.md

 ### Computing a probability from random points

-Now, as `N_POINTS` points are generated, we will run `testStatement` on each of them to give us a conclusion.
+Now, as N_POINTS points are generated, we will run `testStatement` on each of them to give us a conclusion.

-The probability can be shown as `the number of times the statement is true / N_POINTS`.
+The probability can be shown as the number of times the statement is true / N_POINTS.

 ### Reiterating for reliability